 - ½ teaspoon baking soda

 - Line muffin tin with liners.

 - In a large bowl, stir pumpkin, oil, and sugar together using a wooden spoon.

-- Stir in eggs, spices, salt, and baking soda.
+- Stir in eggs, spices, salt, and baking powder and baking soda.

 - Stir in the milk, then stir in the sifted flour.
 DO NOT OVER MIX.